luxury Ecuador tours travel

 Otavaleña, Otavalo Valley, Ecuador.

-Day 6: Hacienda Zuleta - Otavalo Indian Market - Hacienda Cusín - Cayambe - Quito
+Day 6: Hacienda Zuleta - Otavalo Indian Market - Hacienda Cusín - Quito

 Iglesia de San Vicente Ferrer, Quiroga, Otavalo Valley, Ecuador.